Poem for the day

 Author: Nicole

-I am an Assistant Teaching Professor at the University of Washington, Tacoma where I teach courses in literature and writing.
+I am Teaching Professor at the University of Washington, Tacoma where I teach courses in literature and writing.
 My first book, entitled Virginia Woolf and The Power of Story, was published in the spring of 2017.
-My most recent book project is FemPoetiks of American Poetry and Americana Music: A Woman's Truth.
+My most recent book, FemPoetiks of American Poetry and Americana Music: A Woman's Truth, was published in June 2021.
 This book focuses on three poets--Anne Bradstreet, Phillis Wheatley, and Emily Dickinson--and three singer-songwriters--Brandi Carlile, Rhiannon Giddens, and Lucinda Williams.
 I am also a singer-songwriter with four albums: Little Queenie (2016) No Limits (2017), Songs for Unsung Women (2017), and By Your Side (2021).
-My next album is in production now, so stay tuned!
+My fifth record, With Any Luck, was released on February 14, 2023, 12 new original songs.
+Find it on Bandcamp!